naggie/dstask/README.md

 * Use `start`/`stop` to mark what you're genuinely working on right now; it makes resuming work faster.
 Paused tasks will be slightly highlighted, so you won't lose track of them. `show-paused` helps if they start to pile up.
 * Keep a [github-style check list](https://help.github.com/en/articles/about-task-lists) in the markdown note of complex or procedural tasks
 * Failing to get started working?
 Start with the smallest task
+* Record only required tasks.
+Track ideas separately, else your task list will grow unboundedly!

 # Database format